bitrise-io/devcenter/_articles/caching/about-caching.md

 * `/` excludes a full directory if `/` is placed AFTER a directory, for example, `/my/full/path` will look like this `/my/full/path/`.

-!!! warning "Invalid cache item"
-    You can't ignore a path which results in an invalid cache item.
+__IMPORTANT__: You can't ignore a path which results in an invalid cache item.

     For example, if you specify `a/path/to/cache` path to be cached, you can't ignore `a/path/to`, as that would ignore every file and wouldn't check for changes, hence no fingerprint could be generated for `a/path/to/cache`.